markohantula/evidos.github.io/_posts/2015-12-07-update-timezone-information-on-data-retrieval.markdown

 As can be seen, there is a "+01:00" timezone information included.
 This is an absolute point in time, this is correct behaviour.

-Unfortunately when you do a GET on the transaction or when you receive the data over a postback/webhook you might have noticed that we no longer include the timezone information and the "+01:00" got lost.
+Unfortunately sometimes (particularly on older transactions) you might have noticed that we did not include the timezone information and the "+01:00" got lost.
 For example, when doing a GET on the previous example you would receive:

 ``` json